chemfiles/chemfiles.rs/README.md

 extern crate chemfiles;
 ```

 Here is a simple usage example.
-Please see the `examples` folder for more examples.
+See the `examples` folder for additional
+examples.

 ```rust
 extern crate chemfiles;